Early Reading and Phonics

 2. Find a quiet space for your child to watch the film on a laptop or tablet.

-3. Praise your child as they join in with the lesson – make it fun
+3. Praise your child as they join in with the lesson – make it fun.

 Once children have learnt to read independently, they move onto our English curriculum.
 Lessons are focused around a series of carefully chosen, quality texts which act as the stimulus to teach higher level comprehension, continue to develop fluency and build children's knowledge of the world.
+Please see the English subject page for further information about our English curriculum.